lburscheidt/elegant-etch-a-sketch/README.md

 # To Do

 I focused on the javascript functionality over making the site look great, but I'd like to style and structure it a bit more.
 I'd like to separate the "Clear" and "Reset" buttons from the ones that let you select a mode.
 I'd also like to add more modes such as an eraser and a color picker, and a mode that combines a user-chosen color and the darkening mode.

+#Credit
+The Etch-a-Sketch favicon was created by Creaticca Creative Agency.
+Their work is available at  https://www.flaticon.com/authors/creaticca-creative-agency